App version: 0.1.0

 Payment Options

-Does the loan for basement finishing come with alternate payment options?
-For instance, can you pay off the loan early or is there a prepayment penalty?
+Does the loan for basement finishing come with alternative payment options?
+For instance, can you pay off the loan early, or is there a prepayment penalty?
 Is there a late fee if your payment is behind one month?
 Make sure you know all the payment terms.

 Fees

 In addition to the fees included with APR, you should also consider a loan’s late fees and prepayment penalties.
-Does the lender charge an extra fee for borrowers that want to pay off a loan early and how much is it?
-If you miss payment or are late, what will you be charged?
+Does the lender charge an extra fee for borrowers who want to pay off a loan early, and how much is it?
+If you miss a payment or pay late, what will you be charged?

 Term Length